 - 1. Elia aims to minimize the effect of Congestion Management on the system imbalance of the Elia Control Area via a compensation mechanism when activating flexibility (as a Congestion bid): - as a Remedial Action for internal Redispatching (as described in Article 10 paragraph 2(b)); - as a Remedial Action activated for Countertrading or cross-border Redispatching (as described in Article 13). - 2.
 Elia abides by the principle of compensation providing there are no agreements on European level rendering the principle of compensation redundant. - 3.
 The compensation mechanism entails the activation of one or more compensation bids using flexibility described in paragraphs 5 and 7 only when available and without creating other risks of grid security. - 4.
 The compensation mechanism entails the activation of one or more compensation bids using flexibility described in paragraphs 5 and 7 for a total volume equal to the net impact of the Congestion bids activated during the Day-ahead Procedure Timeframe and the Intraday Procedure Timeframe for the concerned quarter-hour.
-The compensation bids do not have to be activated together or at the same time as the Congestion bid. - 5.
+The compensation bids do not have to be selected together or at the same time as the Congestion bid. - 5.
 Flexibility available for compensation may be: - i.
-The flexibility put at the disposal of Elia in accordance with the Terms and Conditions for the Scheduling Agent in compliance with article 248 of the Federal Grid Code to be activated as a compensation bid before the earliest balancing gate closure time for aFRR or mFRR. - ii.
+The flexibility put at the disposal of Elia in accordance with the Terms and Conditions for the Scheduling Agent in compliance with article 248 of the Federal Grid Code to be activated as a compensation bid before the earliest balancing gate closure time for aFRR or mFRR.

+8 For example, typically in the detection phase of the process

+- ii.
 The flexibility put at the disposal of Elia on non-reserved balancing capacity in accordance with the Terms and Conditions for Balancing Service Providers and in compliance with article 226 of the Federal Grid Code (meaning flexibility offered but not reserved for balancing during the concerned quarter-hour). - iii.
 Other means available (if any) in compliance with the ID market rules. - Elia activates the flexibility for compensation in accordance with the principles described in Article 12 paragraphs 1, 2 and 3.
 In order to avoid creating Congestions, Elia does not activate the availability flexibility in a zone determined as Red Zone (as described in Error!
-Reference source not found.).

-7 For example, typically in the detection phase of the process

-- 7. For activations described in paragraph 5(i) Elia takes into account the rules on priority of dispatch described in Article 15. - 8.
+Reference source not found.). - 7.
+For activations described in paragraph 5(i) Elia takes into account the rules on Priority Dispatch described in Article 15. - 8.
 If none of the flexibility listed in paragraph 5 is available Elia may activate for compensation the energy of balancing capacity reserved in accordance with the Terms and Conditions for the Balancing Service Provider. - 9.
 If due to specific circumstances Elia cannot comply with the rules described in paragraphs 1-8, Elia shall report those instances to the competent regulatory authority as described in TITLE 5.

 Article 15.
-Priority of dispatch
+Priority Dispatch